 The number that follows the x on the label indicates the diameter of the objective lens in millimeters.
 The objective lens (located at the end of the scope closest to the target) is usually larger than the rest of the scope.

 The job of the objective lens is to let in light.
 Just like large windows brighten a room, a large objective lens creates a brighter image, especially in low light conditions.

 Large objective lenses (50mm or larger) are common in long-range shooting because a big objective lens improves the image quality at the high end of the scope’s magnification range.

 However, large objective lenses do have some drawbacks.
 Scopes with a large objective lens are large and heavy, which just isn’t practical in many hunting situations.
 Their large size also requires you to mount the scope higher.
 Because of the scope’s height, getting a proper cheek weld and a good sight picture at the same time can be hard, which can cause major accuracy issues.

-There are a number of different reticle styles that are useful for long range shooting.
+There are several reticle styles that are useful for long-range shooting.
 Which style works best is largely a matter of personal preference.
 Whatever design you choose, make sure it has MIL or MOA marks of some sort.
 These marks will help you effectively compensate for windage and range.

 MIL vs MOA for Long Range

 MIL and MOA are angular measurements that are highly useful in long-range shooting.
 Here are the basics:

 - MOA (Minute of Angle) is a measurement of 1/60th of a degree